pedrowhny/Teste-calculadora-de-investimentos/README.md

 -2.
 Faça o download do projeto.

 -3.
+Extraia a pasta se necessário e a abra dentro do VS Code.

+4-.
 Execute-o no compilador do VS Code (presente na parte superior direita).